Universal Distances for Extended Persistence

 Moreover, for each such $u$ there is a level-preserving isomorphism $j_u \colon [0, 1] \rightarrow A_u$, where $A_u$ is the solid black line.
 Furthermore, the red simplicial pair and the green simplicial pair admit an isomorphism preserving the levels of the solid black line.
-Thus, we may think of the domains of our choices of lifts for the saturated red and the green region as being identical.
+Thus, we may think of the domains of our choices of lifts for the saturated red and the saturated green region as being identical.
 The other regions of $\mathbb{I}$ are shaded in a pale color.
 For a point in one of these regions, the corresponding lift is given by a higher- or lower-dimensional version of a lift for the region pictured in a more saturated version of the same color.
 We provide a formal construction of the maps $r_u \colon X_u \rightarrow [0, 1]$, $b_u \colon [0, 1] \rightarrow \R$, and $j_u \colon [0, 1] \xrightarrow{\cong} A_u \subset X_u$ for each $u \in \mathbb{I}$ in \cref{sec:formal_lifts_points}.
 Finally, we note that our choices of lifts satisfy the following essential property.

 \begin{lem} The family $\{(X_u, A_u; f_u) \mid u \in \mathbb{S}\}$ of lifts is \emph{isometric} in the sense that any points $u, v \in \mathbb{S}$ of finite distance $d(u, v) < \infty$ satisfy